FluffyBullet/BensRental/README.md

 ### Languages, Libraries and Frameworks used

+With use of the database interactivity and passing information between back end and front end, my fourth project will be using Python's 'Django' framework, accompanied with frameworks such as:
+1. Psycopg2
+1. Gunicorn
+1. dj_database_url

 For creating the template's of the wesites, I'm using "Foundation" framework.
-Their website: https://get.foundation/sites/docs/installation.html
+Their website: https://get.foundation/sites/docs/installation.html, also adding my own requirements of CSS which can be found in the static folder and CSS File.

+My Templates will be created by the use of HTML5

+I will also require formatting of injected HTML, to acheive this I will be using JavaScript and jQuery.

 ### Code Sources